 # UPEX4OPTS=''

-The -oX 25:587:10025 -oP /run/exim4/exim.pid should now be added to either EXIMSERVICE or EXIMDAEMONOPTS depending which startup mechanism you use.
+The -oX 25:587:10025 -oP /run/exim4/exim.pid should now be added to either EXIMSERVICE or EXIMDAEMONOPTS depending on which startup mechanism you use.

 Of course this is very well documented in /usr/share/doc/exim4-config/changelog.Debian.gz, /usr/share/doc/exim4-config/NEWS.Debian.gz and /usr/share/doc/exim4-config/NEWS.Debian.gz.